umvirt/ulfs-packages-app/DATABASE.md

 Threre are two types of packages:

-* Usual package - Package that contain link to source code package
+* Usual package - Package that have defined source file and source directory.
-* Virtual package - Package that don't contain link to source code package
+* Virtual package - Package that don't have defined source file and source directory
+* Kernel package - Pachage that don't have defined source file but have defined "kernel" source directory.

+When installing usual package specific source package file is downloaded and unpacked to source directory where it will be configured and built.

+When installing virtual package only dependencies are installed.
+Source file not needed.
+Installation script can be executed after last dependency installation.

+Kernel package is used to build kernel tools from "/usr/src/linux-%version%" directory.

 Packages have few properties: